RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 title: "Enron Dataset: Exploratory Data Analysis"
 date: "2018-06-24"
 slug: "enron-dataset-eda"
-description: "The Enron scandal provides a great reservoir for data analysis.
-This blog is the first piece to explore the Enron dataset, where exploratory data analysis is carried out and paves the way for feature engineering and modeling."
+description: "The Enron financial and email data provides a great reservoir for data analysis.
+This blog is the first piece of the following posts to explore the Enron dataset.
+Exploratory data analysis is carried out and paves the way for future feature engineering and modeling."
 category:
   - data science
   - featured